 Check out Football Daily's Run down of Some of the Worlds Best Football Academies

 What Age Do You Have to Be to Attend an Academy?

 The minimum age for any child to join a football academy is 9 years old.
 This is a legal regulation, which all football clubs must adhere to.
 To get around this richer clubs, create a set of development programs which cater for younger groups of children.
 These are less pressured and more focused on fun learning and play.
 Many coaches believe these sessions can prepare a young player for Academy life, however, it is also argued that children should emphasise more of playing and enjoying football at this age.

 Does My Location Dictate Where Who I Can Play For?

-Originally the football association had strict regulations in order to prevent the game of football become monopolised.
-The regulations stated that football clubs were unable to sign youth players who lived outside there catchment area.
+Originally the football association had strict regulations in order to prevent the game of football become monopolized.
+The regulations stated that football clubs were unable to sign youth players who lived outside their catchment area.

 - Under 12's must live within an hour's travelling distance from the football club

 - Children aged 13-16yrs must live within 90 minutes travelling distance from the football club